Stephen A. Kent: Research

+Scientology

 Kent's research of Scientology has focused on its organization, the Rehabilitation Project Force (RPF).
-His extensive study of Scientology's history and practices led him to conclude that as a result of relatively young people becoming involved with the organization in the 1960–70s, some second-generation Scientologist children have left the group in "waves".
-Kent has commented to the media about Scientology's RPF, and Scientology's "Ethics" system, as well as its affiliated organization Narconon.
+His extensive study of Scientology's history and practices led him to conclude that as a result of relatively young people becoming involved with the organization in the 1960–70s, some second-generation Scientologist children have left the group in "waves."
+Kent has commented to the media about Scientology's RPF, and the Scientology ethics and justice system, as well as its affiliated organization Narconon.
 He has published articles concerning Scientology and Hollywood, and commented that Scientology uses celebrities as "public relations officers for Scientology, and part of their mission is to represent Scientology to the outside world and to other governments."

 According to CBS News, "[h]e's considered one of the foremost experts on Scientology.
 But inside the church, he's considered an anti-religious extremist who has been paid to testify against the church in court."
-The editor-in-chief of The Village Voice referred to Kent as an academic "who studies Scientology in depth", and the St. Petersburg Times referred to Kent as "an expert on the group".
+Tony Ortega, former editor of The Village Voice, referred to Kent as an academic "who studies Scientology in depth," and the St. Petersburg Times referred to Kent as "an expert on the group."
 Kent has testified as an expert witness for parties suing organizations affiliated with Scientology, and subsequently Scientologists picketed outside of his University of Alberta office.
-Religious studies scholar J. Gordon Melton and Church of Scientology spokesperson Leisa Goodman have both questioned the accuracy of Kent's scholarship.
-Kent responded to both critics, noting their breaches of ethics and poor research practices.
+Religious studies scholar J. Gordon Melton and Church of Scientology spokesperson Leisa Goodman have both questioned the accuracy of Kent's scholarship on Scientology.
+Kent responded to both critics, accusing them of breaches of ethics and poor research practices.

-Sociologist Lorne Dawson has criticized Kent's work for his use of ex-member testimony.
-In response to Dawson and other critics who have issues with ex-member testimony, Kent argues that former member accounts provide outsider insights not available to members who misattribute divine authority to leaders in high demand religious groups.
-Additionally, the methodological considerations raised by Dawson do not end at ex-member testimony, given that much of his critique was "prepared at the request of the Church of Scientology" as part of his employment as an expert witness.
-Relying on member testimony raises the important issue of how researchers' sympathies influence their work.
-As part of their response to a general call for a critical sociology of religion, Thomas J. Josephsohn and Rhys H. Williams argue that sociology of religion's focus on the beneficial aspects of religion has tended to ignore "some significant and darker aspects of religion such as violence, terrorism, prejudice, and social closure".
+In 2017, he co-edited an edited volume titled Scientology in Popular Culture alongside Susan Raine, published by Praeger.
+It received positive reviews from commentators in Nova Religio, Choice, and the International Journal of Cultic Studies.